pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 many Thanks for your help

-I#m working on some extensions and

-have problems to extract more than one specialinfo-blocks out of one comment block.
+I'm working on some extensions and have problems to extract more than one specialinfo-blocks out of one comment block.

-in order to be able to corelate the data between two passes i have to know that the

-data is related to 'parameter0' which is declared in the typedef struct block.
+in order to be able to corelate the data between two passes i have to know that the data is related to 'parameter0' which is declared in the typedef struct block.

 So i need to that the the default/min/max value is related to Parameter0. using the code below I get only Paramet0 and its desription but not the default/Min/Max value

 Any hints on that?

     from pyparsing import *
     csource = '''
     /** @defgroup _MSG_DMC_MEDOM_MSF_OPTIONS_SET_ DMC_Medom_MSF_Options_Set
      *  @{
      */